Supabase

 The final step is to make sure your emails in Supabase are configured to send the correct data to Loops.

-Loops SMTP integrations work a bit different from most.
+Loops SMTP integrations work a bit differently than most.
 Instead of sending a text or HTML email body, you set them up to send API-like data.

 Once pasted into the Message body, you need to add the Supabase message variables into the payload.